-Support the City Centre Economy to Everyone's Benefit
+Support the City Centre Economy to Everyone's Benefit Masterplan Layer

-This masterplan layer aims to guide the future economy of the city centre, creating a framework for diversifying uses away from a reliance on retail by strengthening the existing cultural, workspace and evening offer to re-energise the city centre's economy.
+This masterplan layer aims at diversifying the future economy of the city centre by keeping retail at its heart whilst strengthening the existing cultural, workspace and evening offer to re-energise the city centre's economy.

-This means ensuring that there are options in the city centre that aren't only about shopping.
-These can include eating out, experiences, leisure, meeting friends, events, festivals, heritage tours etc. The strategic moves include strengthening the two clusters of cultural spaces at either end of High Street and ensuring strong links between them.
+This means ensuring that there are options in the city centre which can include eating out, experiences, leisure, meeting friends, events, festivals, heritage tours etc. The strategic moves include strengthening the two clusters of cultural spaces at either end of High Street and ensuring strong links between them.
 Expanding the offer of cultural events, supporting the evening economy and establishing links with the University will aid in attracting and retaining a younger workforce.
 The local economy can also be supported through updates to the current outdoor market.
 Finally, opportunities for circular re-use should form part of the city centre's future economy.